-The requirements for baccalaureate degrees granted by EC have been established by members of the faculty so that each graduate receives a broad general education with realistic and appropriate work experiences.
+The requirements for baccalaureate degrees granted by Elmira College have been established by members of the faculty so that each graduate receives a broad general education, explores different fields of knowledge, examines one or more of those fields intensively, and applies the knowledge acquired in the classroom to realistic and appropriate work experiences.

-To receive an Artium Baccalaurei (A.B.) or Scientiae Baccalaurei (S.B.) degree from EC, a student must complete a minimum of 120 credits, with a cumulative grade‑point average (G.P.A.) of at least 2.000.
+To receive an Artium Baccalaurei (A.B.) or Scientiae Baccalaurei (S.B.) degree from Elmira College, a student must complete a minimum of 120 credits, with a cumula-tive grade‑point average (G.P.A.) of at least 2.000.
 The last 30 of these credits must be earned at Elmira College.
 For the A.B. at least 90 credit hours must be in the liberal arts and sciences; for the S.B. at least 60 credit hours must be in the liberal arts and sciences.
-Each student must also earn a minimum grade‑point average of 2.000 within the major.
+Each student must also earn a mini-mum grade‑point average of 2.000 within the major.

 Courses taken to fulfill the Communication Skills and Core requirements fulfill no other requirements except the 120 credits required for graduation.
 Other General Degree requirement courses may be used to fulfill other requirements.